cameronwp/hurtlingthrough.space/src/pages/posts/20210226-our-story-so-far--getting-admitted-to-mit/index.md

 classroom rules and teaching persona I could employ to could create a healthy learning environment.
 In my fourth year I felt like my classroom was finally running like a well-oiled machine.

+<span id="teaching-persona" />Two major factors contributed most of the impact to
+improving my classroom management: (1) I developed a teacher persona that worked for me, and (2) I learned to delegate.

+I started off as with a facade of being tough.
+These students came from rough backgrounds and I was very young and very fresh.
+I was afraid they would walk all over me if I didn't seem tough.
+So I rarely smiled and feigned anger to get their attention.
+This was a very poor choice.

+The students saw right through me.
+They immediately knew I was fake and hardly listened to a word I said.
+My classroom was a mess until I learned to use my true personality to shape my appearance in the classroom.
+In reality, I'm a nerd.
+I geek out about science and love making jokes.

 The New Teacher Project, much like Teach for America, included a masters in education, which was required for the teaching certification.
 Ours was